zRkPTLdWQxDD6A5/pojavlauncherteam.github.io/ios/wiki/going-further/switching-mc-versions.md

 Versions like [Fabric](non-vanilla/fabric), [OptiFine](non-vanilla/optifine), and [Forge](non-vanilla/forge) require a bit of extra effort, read there pages to find out more about how to use them.

+**Upcoming in v1.3**: You can choose the version from a version picker.

 ## Disclaimer

 We need to talk.